 (We don't keep all of our stock in the shop, so send us an email if you're planning a trip to see a particular author or book.) -

-John Steinbeck – The Grapes Of Wrath – First Edition 1939
+Aldous Huxley – The World Of Light – First UK Edition 1931

 (We don't keep all of our stock in the shop, so send us an email if you're planning a trip to see a particular author or book.) -